PpCoderGakGak/TangKepCode/README.md

 # TangKepCode
-Fun Fact: TangKepCode is mean " bucket for keeping code "
+Fun Fact: TangKepCode is mean " bucket for keeping code " in Thai language.